Peter Grill and the Philosopher's Time: Plot

 Peter Grill, warrior of the Brave Swordsmen's Guild, has emerged victorious at an international fighting tournament and is crowned the strongest man in the world.
-Peter uses this victory to gain permission from Guildmaster Sanctos to marry his beloved daughter and fellow Guildmember, Luvelia.
+Peter uses this victory to gain permission from Guildmaster Sanctos to marry Sanctos' beloved daughter and fellow Guildmember, Luvelia.
 However, women from other races have heard of Peter's exploits and seek the "seed" of the strongest man to continue their respective bloodlines, with or without his consent.
 Meanwhile, the Guildmaster's obsession with his own daughter drives him to find a way to end Luvelia's relationship, as Peter tries to hide his new lovers from them both.